fangsterq/fangsterq/README.md

 HIIII!! you've probably stumbled across my github page from pony town!
 Im Iasmi/fang, im 20,and i really like pjsk and hetalia (mostly axis power because there, romania has 10 seconds of voice #proudromanian)

 BYI! my first language isn't english so i might make gramatical mistakes! if so, please correct me.
 I am an avid stoner, if you feel uncomfortable please don't interact; you matter!
+Please do not cover or stare at me, it's pretty annoying.
+I decline random friend requests

 DNI! minors, p3dos, incests and shit like that